-At the Crown land sales, lot 1 of Section 2 was purchased by W.J.London.
-It had frontages to Cecil and York Streets.

-The corner portion of lot 1 remained undeveloped until 1873 when Henry Foreman built a brick "bar" with ten rooms.
+At the Crown land sales, lot I of Section 2 was purchased by W.J.
+London.
+It had frontages to Cecil and York streets.
+The corner portion of lot I remained undeveloped until 1873 when Henry Foreman built a brick "bar" with ten rooms.
 He leased it to Mary Ann Aird, a licensed victualler who continued to operate the business in 1876.
-At the time the property was rated to York Street and had an NAV of 108 pounds.
+At the time the property was rated to York Street and had an NAV of 108 pounds (RB).

-In the 1880's, Henry Foreman, described as a wheelwright, or Mrs Catherine Foreman, were listed as "owner".
-During that time, the turn over of tenants was high and included William Stabb, James Gill, Maria Whitford, William Leihy and Johanna Hill.
+In the 1880s, Henry Foreman, described as a wheelwright, or Mrs Catherine Foreman, was listed as "owner".
+During that time, the turn over of tenants was high and included William Stabb, James Gill, Maria Whitford, William Leihy and Johanna Hill (RB).

-By 1881, the hotel was described as "brick, 11 rooms, NAV 120 pounds".
+By 1881, the hotel was described as "brick, 11 rooms, N.A.V.
+120 pounds".
 In 1890, Catherine Foreman leased the property to William Scullion and in 1900, to Lena Tomlinson.
-In 1900, the hotel was described as having 14 rooms.
+In 1900, the hotel was described as having 14 rooms (RB).
 It continued to operate until 31 December 1920, when it closed.
 The building was subsequently used as a shop.